wmhunt1/Coding-RPG/Readme.md

     * change equipment for Companions
     * Rebalance
     * sort combat by speed/dex
-    * saving via a json file
+    * saving/loading via a json file (works but need to add the rest of paramaters)
     * move combat menu stuff to a script file
     * more weapons and stuff
     * Combat skills (increase hit chance)
         * Melee
         * Ranged
+    * get; set; everything